rcazzara/seldovia/_people/Hansen_Olaf.md

 cemetery_plot: 63
 source_file: Cemetery Directory
 ---
-**Olaf  Ole Hansen** was born in Sweden about 1890.
+**OLAF HANSEN, "Ole"** was born in Sweden about 1890.
 He was a seaman all of his life and died Jan 23, 1961 in Seldovia and buried is in Seldovia City Cemetery Plot #63.